leftCoast/Arduino/libraries/LC_RPNCalculator/README LC_RPNCalculator.txt

 ##LC_RPNCalculator

 Ah, the LC_RPNCalculator.
 This was started as a Macintosh project because I wanted a RPN calculator and was tired of always looking for new ones.
 I wanted my own.
-Seeing I can’t figure out c# or the damn interface builder from apple the best I could do was pass in the text on top of the buttons.
+Seeing I can’t figure out c# or the damn interface builder from Apple, the best I could do was pass in the text on top of the buttons.

-Funny but that was a blessing in disguise.
+Funny, but that was a blessing in disguise.

 It forced me to build a fully self contained c++ library that relied on button presses coming in as c strings.
 Meaning it was extremely portable.
-So I brought it over to Arduino world and was able to compile it without any changes at all.
+So I brought it over to the Arduino world and was able to compile it without any changes at all.
 Makes a really nice little calculator core.

 **www.leftcoast.biz**